 When should I register for an Orientation date?

 As soon as possible!
 Registration opens in March for Summer/Fall semesters and October for Spring semester.
 Spaces available in our Orientation programs fill up quickly, so don't delay in registering for an Orientation program.
 The earlier you attend an Orientation program means the better selection of classes available.
-You can register for an Orientation program as soon as you have accepted your admission to Cleveland State University and have taken your Math Placement test.
+You can register for an Orientation program as soon as you have accepted your admission to Cleveland State University, paid your enrollment fee, and have taken your Math Placement test.

 Do I have to attend Orientation?